-Conscience (syneidesis), a word that Paul uses seventeen times in his epistles, refers to man's inner light, the faculty by which he discerns moral differences and directs his ethical decisions.
+Conscience (syneidesis), a word found seventeen times in the Pauline epistles, refers to the faculty by which man discerns moral differences and directs his ethical decisions.
 Paul's use of the word contains, in addition, the sense of "consciousness" and pertains to the reflecting self-possession of the moral person (Romans 2:15; 2 Corinthians 1:12).
-It designates the critical moral discourse (synoida) that man conducts within himself.
+It designates the critical moral discourse (syn-oida) a man conducts within himself.
 It refers to his human intentionality, his transcendent capacity as a conscious moral agent.